Career options with a master’s degree in forensic psychology

 The field of forensic psychology also offers a variety of career options—from consulting on public policy to working within the criminal justice system.
 While these are options that many may pursue, they’re not your only choice.

-Continue reading to learn more about what a forensic psychologist does and different career options that may be available with a master’s degree in forensic psychology.
+Continue reading below to learn more about what a forensic psychologist does and different career options that may be available with a master’s degree in forensic psychology.

 What does a forensic psychologist do?